Exploiting sterility to win the battle against resistant weeds

 It leads to the formation of aborted seeds

 Susceptible weeds are destroyed by chemical herbicides.
 However, escaper resistant weeds that were not affected by the herbicides mature and reproduce.
 Consequently, their proportion in the total weed population increases rapidly and leads to an evolutionary drift.
-Our groundbreaking solution will outcompete naturally occurring pollen and accordingly get evolution back on track.
+Our groundbreaking solution is designed to outcompete naturally occurring pollen and accordingly get evolution back on track.

-WeedOUT’s novel technology is based on the development of unique proprietary weed pollen, which will be applied during weed flowering period via artificial pollination and prevent the generation of viable resistant weed seeds.
+WeedOUT’s novel technology is based on the development of a unique proprietary weed pollen, which is applied during weed flowering period via artificial pollination to prevent the generation of viable resistant weed seeds.

 New mechanism of action for weed control that is orthogonal to all currently available solutions